 January 20, 2012

-My information from South Africa is that in late 2010, David Fraser, ex PCG Canada, was transferred from Edmond, Oklahoma, at great expense, to "sort out" the South African Church in Johannesburg.
+In late 2010, David Fraser, ex-PCG Canada, was transferred from Edmond, Oklahoma, at great expense, to "sort out" the South African Church in Johannesburg.

 The other minister, Gerry Meaker, is too busy travelling to congregations in Zimbabwe, Kenya, and other African countries, also at great expense.